sylv/micro/README.md

 - [x] Invite links
 - [x] URL Shortening
 - [X] Mobile support
-- [ ] EXIF metadata removal
+- [X] EXIF metadata removal
 - [ ] Video thumbnails
 - [ ] Markdown previews
 - [ ] Pastes

 ## todo

-- [ ] Thumbnails should ideally be generated on upload
-- [ ] Re-enable EXIF remover
+- [ ] Ratelimiting
 - [ ] Image width+height should be stored so the image preview doesn't flash while loading.
-- [ ] Ratelimiting
-- [ ] Link shortening might be broken..?
 - [ ] FileEmbed.tsx has trouble scaling down on mobile.
 May be due to the file name not truncating properly, also an issue with text previews that are long and wide.
 - [ ] Domain dropdown should be a multi-select like the pre-tailwind design.